IgnitionBoulder/2015week1/deliverables/README.md

 Alexander Maru

 **What is your quest?**
-I seek to gain a much deeper understanding of web development, and specifically learn how HTML, CSS, JavaScript etc. work together to create dynamic web pages and applications.
+I seek to gain a deeper understanding of web development, and specifically learn how HTML, CSS, JavaScript etc. work together to create dynamic web pages and applications.

 **What is your favorite color?**